Repository Management with Nexus

 - Not Found Cache TTL

 - If Nexus fails to locate an artifact, it will cache this result for a given number of minutes.
-In other words, if Nexus can’t find an artifact in a remote repository, it will not repeated attempt to resolve this artifact until the Not Found Cache TTL time has been exceeded.
+In other words, if Nexus can’t find an artifact in a remote repository, it will not perform repeated attempts to resolve this artifact until the Not Found Cache TTL time has been exceeded.
 The default for this setting is 1440 minutes (or 24 hours).

 - Artifact Max Age